tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCR/README.md

 ## IBM UrbanCode Deploy

 The IBM UrbanCode Deploy plug-in provides a full integration between IBM UrbanCode Release and IBM UrbanCode Deploy.
-Itreplaces the built-in integration for versions 6.1.1.5 and later of IBM UrbanCode Release.
-The plug-in also improvesperformance for the first full synchronization and for delta updates on subsequent synchronizations.
+It  replaces the built-in integration for versions 6.1.1.5 and later of IBM UrbanCode Release.
+The plug-in also improves  performance for the first full synchronization and for delta updates on subsequent synchronizations.

 ---